 Two weeks after infiltration, the bleaching phenotype of positive controls appeared.
 Then, we started to prepare inoculation.
-The seedlings were pulled out of the pot carefully, then the plant roots were dipped into the distilled water with 105 spores per litre for 1 minute.
+The seedlings were pulled out of the pot carefully, and then, the plant roots were dipped into the distilled water with 105 spores per litre for 1 min.
 After that, each four inoculated seedlings were re-planted in one larger pot.
 We performed the inoculation with at least 16 plants for each treatment using V. dahliae isolate V991 with at least three biological replicates.
 Disease index (DI) for plant populations was calculated as previously described (Gao et al., 2013).
 The higher score the population had, the lower the resistance.
 Similarly, the rate of diseased plant was used to estimate the susceptibility of the whole population.

-After inoculation by V. dahliae for two weeks, the fresh stems on cotyledon nodes were collected from the same position on each plant and sterilized by 84 disinfectant for 5 minutes.
+After inoculation by V. dahliae for 2 weeks, the fresh stems on cotyledon nodes were collected from the same position on each plant and sterilized by 84 disinfectants for 5 min.
 After washing 3 times by sterilized water, disinfected edges were removed and the stems were cut into small pieces.
-Stem samples were inoculated on PDA medium and cultured at 25°C for 3~5 days.
-The fungi in stem were inspected by light microscopy (Leica MZFLIII, Germany).
+Stem samples were inoculated on PDA medium and cultured at 25 °C for 3-5 days.
+The fungi in stem were inspected by light microscopy (Leica MZFLIII, Wetzlar, Germany).

-Similarly, we conducted the inoculation of Botrytis cinerea when bleaching phenotype of positive control appeared.
-B. cinerea for leaves inoculation was cultivated at 25°C for 3~5 days.
+Similarly, we conducted the inoculation of B. cinerea when bleaching phenotype of positive control appeared.
+B. cinerea for leaves inoculation was cultivated at 25 °C for 3-5 days.
 Only outermost part was utilized to guarantee the high pathogenicity of fungi.
-Then leaves with B. cinerea were cultivated in 25°C for 3 days, then the disease symptom area in each leaves were calculated in photographs.
-Staining of leaves by trypan blue were boiled in lactophenol-trypan blue for 15 minutes for the first step and then destained by chloral hydrate overnight as previously described (Gao et al., 2013).
+Then, leaves with B. cinerea were cultivated in 25 °C for 3 days; then, the disease symptom area in each leaf was calculated in photographs.
+Staining of leaves by trypan blue was boiled in lactophenol-trypan blue for 15 min for the first step and then destained by chloral hydrate overnight as previously described (Gao et al., 2013).